 Your business model will determine the way you nurture leads when they reach the above touchpoints.

-In B2C SaaS, lead nurture may take the form of email confirmations and follow-up emails.
-By contrast, B2B purchases may need more than that.
+In B2C SaaS, lead nurture may take the form of email confirmations, follow-up emails, and paid retargeting campaigns.
+In contrast, B2B purchases may need more than that.
 They’ll have to be more involved and personal.
 For example, it may require making a follow-up phone call to schedule an appointment after providing a live demo.

 2. Trial Conversion